DavidW2211/Bachelor-thesis-TSC-patches/README.md

 ## Introduction

+Texture surface change tiles (TSC tiles) are patches, that are able to change their topology.
+If you want to know more about TSC tiles, please feel free to read my bachelor's thesis.
+In this repository we provide instructions and 3D models, for the construction of a certain TSC patch.
 Like in the thesis the TSC patches are structured in 3 categories: Spikes, Bumps and Waves.
-If you don't know what TSC tiles are, please feel free to read my bachelor's thesis first.
-For the construction of a certain TSC patch we provide instructions and the used 3D models.
 Note that the patches consist not only of the top surface, but also a bottom part.
 Since the bottom parts are reused by many patches and we want to avoid dupllication we put them in the folder *BottomPart-3D-Models* and we state which one is needed for a certain patch.
 The *Clamps-3D-Models* folder works the same way, they are needed by lots of different patches.

 ## Setting Up &amp; Combining 3D Models